marcanuy/simpleit.rocks/docs/ruby/jekyll/tutorials/_posts/2017-02-27-how-to-add-bootstrap-4-to-jekyll-the-right-way.md

 ---
+title: 5 Steps To Adding Bootstrap 4 To Jekyll The Right Way
-description: Guide to add Bootstrap 4 to Jekyll with focus on having also a CSS stylesheet using its variables and custom ones.
+description: Guide to add Bootstrap 4 to Jekyll with focus on having also a CSS stylesheet using its own variables and custom ones.
 ---

 ## Overview